zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-google.md

 I say yes.

 [APZ 136.3] (# apz136.3) {# apz136.3 .ref .apz නම් If the mind is "fascinated"
 Is there a mind?
-The mind is called, whether pleasing or not, “The mind in a distorted form Draws "means 'pleasing to the heart.'
+The mind is called, whether pleasing or not, "The mind in a distorted form Draws "means 'pleasing to the heart.'
 Is from images of different colors, viz (18--16) 1 (ii) should be used here.)
 Different colorsThe mind from touches It means to draw and to please.
 Seeing the consequences of lust

 [APZ 136.4] (# apz136.4) {# apz136.4 .ref .apz} This is by the Blessed Sacrament
 Preached.
-“Sir, there is a certain caste son here who lives by some craft Vedas, that is, apart from farming or herding cattle or holding government posts Atamasso, learning the craft or facing the cold and facing the heat Mosquitoes.
+"Sir, there is a certain caste son here who lives by some craft Vedas, that is, apart from farming or herding cattle or holding government posts Atamasso, learning the craft or facing the cold and facing the heat Mosquitoes.
 The air, the sun, the touch of the long nations